 AU and ECOWAS suspend Mali

 The African Union (AU) temporarily suspended Mali from all its activities last Wednesday until constitutional order is restored in the West African country.
 Last Sunday, the Economic Community of West African States (ECOWAS) suspended Mali’s membership in the wake of the May 24 military coup.
 The African Union Security Council (PSC) strongly condemned the military coup in a resolution published Tuesday.
 In addition, the AU announced further sanctions against the West African country if the military junta refuses to cede power to a transitional civilian government.
 In addition to the AU, ECOWAS also called for a rapid return to a process legitimized by the rule of law.
 Representatives of the two regional organizations also demanded the immediate lifting of the house arrest, under which, removed interim President Bah N’Daw and former Prime Minister Moctar Ouane, are now held following their release from military prison (DAS Press Review week 21).
 Last Friday, Mali’s Constitutional Court ruled that coup leader Assimi Goïta should assume the duties of Mali’s head of state in the future.
-On Wednesday, Choguel Kokala Maïga, another rebel leader from the M5-RFP protest movement, was officially appointed as the new head of government.
+Next Wednesday, Choguel Kokala Maïga, another rebel leader from the M5-RFP protest movement, will officially be appointed as the new head of government.
 The French government drew the first reactions on Thursday, suspending all of its joint military operations with the Malian military, for the time being.
 France has 5,100 troops stationed in the region and is demanding an immediate return to the agreed transition process.

 Elections in Somaliland